HPCNow/sNow/doc/pages/mydoc/mydoc_devel_contribute_back.md

 * [Git Workflow](https://www.youtube.com/watch?v%3DgLWSJXBbJuE)

 ## Fork sNow!
-First, you'll need to fork the sNow! repo that you want to contribute on [Bitbucket](https://bitbucket.org).
+First, you'll need to fork the sNow! repo that you want to contribute on [GitHub](https://github.org).
-If you do not have a Bitbucket account yet, you'll need to get one.
+If you do not have a GitHub account yet, you'll need to get one.
 It’s free!
 You should also register an SSH public key, so you can easily clone, push to and pull from your repository.
 We also recommend to use [SourceTree Application](https://www.sourcetreeapp.com) in order to visualize and organise your git repos.
 ### Clone your sNow! repository
 Clone your fork of the sNow! repository to your favorite workstation.

 ```
-git clone git@bitbucket.org:<YOUR_BITBUCKET_ACCOUNT>/snow-tools.git
+git clone git@github.com:<YOUR_GITHUB_ACCOUNT>/sNow.git
 ```
 ### Pull in the develop branch
 Pull the develop branch from the main sNow! repository:

 ```
-cd snow-tools
+cd ${SNOW_ROOT}
-git remote add hpcnow git@bitbucket.org:hpcnow/snow-tools.git
+git remote add hpcnow git@github.com:HPCNow/sNow.git
 git fetch hpcnow
 git branch develop hpcnow/develop
 git checkout develop